-Note that the Windows 8 system requires a minimum of 16GB (32-bit) or 20GB (64-bit) of free space on the C: drive system partition.
-In order to prevent system problems it is recommended that you move any large sized captured video file to a location other than the C: drive, or reduce video resolution (see below).
+Note that the Windows 8.1 system requires a minimum of 16GB (32-bit) or 20GB (64-bit) of free space on the C: drive system partition.
+In order to prevent system problems it is recommended that you move any large sized captured video file to a location other than the C: drive.